ballerkobe808/invest/README - 1f DUE DILIGENCE.txt

 HOME INSPECTION - THINGS TO LOOK OUT FOR
 ==============================================
+Book on Estimating Rehab costs - Go thru that and update this document again

 Separately Metered Elec - For multifamily, meters will be outside Separately Metered Water - For multifamily, meters will be outside